justmeandopensource/kubernetes/lxd-provisioning/README.md

-Setting up K8s Cluster using LXD on Oracle Linux 8.4 LXD Host running CentOS Linux 8.4 LXD containers
+# K8s Cluster in LXD on Oracle Linux 8.4 Host in CentOS Linux 8.4 LXD containers

 The EXCELLENT guide here: